eyob721/simple_shell/README.md

 | cd | Changes directory. |
 | alias | Defines an alias for a command. |

-The shell can take a file as an argument and run the commands in the file line by line.
+The shell can also take a file as an argument and run the commands in the file line by line.
 It also implements the following features.

 - Command separator (;)